MehrdadSamadishadlou/Python_Fundamentals/index.md

 <p style="text-align: center"><img width="500" alt="Picture1" src="https://github.com/MehrdadSamadishadlou/Python_for_Beginners/assets/95024166/55d9b0dd-20ce-4fe0-8faa-ea8ba284060b"></p>

 <p style='text-align: justify;'>
 Welcome to our introductory course on Python programming!
-This comprehensive 15-session course is designed to guide you through the fundamentals of Python, one of the most versatile and widely used programming languages in the world.
+This comprehensive 10-session course is designed to guide you through the fundamentals of Python, one of the world's most versatile and widely used programming languages.
 </p>

 <p style='text-align: justify;'>
-Starting on Ordibehesht 29th, we will embark on an exciting journey, exploring the core concepts of Python, including variables and simple data types, if statements, dictionaries, loops, functions, and many more.
+Starting on Tir 30th, we will embark on an exciting journey, exploring the core concepts of Python, including variables and simple data types, if statements, dictionaries, loops, functions, and many more.
 Each session will be packed with hands-on activities, allowing you to apply what you've learned through practical exercises and engaging projects.
 </p>

 <p style='text-align: justify;'>